Bølling–Allerød Interstadial: Siberian Plain

-Southern Siberia supported little vegetation, but some trees, mainly pine, persisted.
-Evidence comes not only from pollen-spore data but also from wood charcoal in former hearths at archaeological sites.
-Pollen samples around Chukotka and the Taimyr Peninsula indicate a forest zone emerging roughly 7000 years ago and slightly warmer climates than now.

-The earliest human reoccupation of Siberia did not begin until 21,000 years ago.
-Evidence continues to be found mainly in the south around Lake Baikal, as at the Studenoe site, for example.
-Later sites include Kokorevo in the Yenisei Valley and Chernoozer'e in the Ob River basin.
-The sites are confined to latitudes below 57°N and most are C14 dated from 19,000 to 14,000 years ago.
+During the interstadial, Siberian human occupations sites are confined to latitudes below 57°N and most are C14 dated from 19,000 to 14,000 years ago.
 Settlements differed from those of the East European Plain as they reflected a more mobile lifestyle by the absence of mammoth-bone houses and storage pits, all indicators of long-term settlement.
 Visual art was uncommon.
 Fauna remained red deer, reindeer, and moose and indicate a mainly meat-oriented diet.

 The habitat of Siberia was far harsher than anywhere else and often did not provide enough survival opportunities for its human inhabitants.
 That is what forced human groups to remain dispersed and mobile, as is reflected in the lithic technology, as tiny blades were typically manufactured, often termed microblades less than 8 mm wide with unusually sharp edges indicating frugality from low resource levels.
 They were fixed into grooves along one or both edges of a sharpened bone or antler point.
 Specimens of complete microblade-inset points have been recovered from both Kokorevo and Chernoozer'e.
 At Kokorevo, one was found embedded in a bison shoulder blade.

-As climates warmed further around 15,000 years, fish began to populate rivers, and technology used to harvest them, such as barbed harpoons, first appeared on the Upper Angara River.
+As climates warmed further around 15,000 years ago, fish began to populate rivers, and technology used to harvest them, such as barbed harpoons, first appeared on the Upper Angara River.
 People expanded northwards into the Middle Lena Basin.
-By 11,000 years ago, settlement size increased as discovered at the Ust'-Belaya site, where fauna remains consisted of entirely modern-type remains of deer, moose, fish, and traces of domesticated dogs.
-New technology such as fish hooks appear among bone and antler implements.

 The Dyuktai culture, near Dyuktai Cave, on the Aldan River at 59°N, is similar to southern Siberian sites and includes the wedge-shaped cores and microblades, along with some bifacial tools, burins, and scrapers.
 The site likely represents the material remains of the people who spread across the Bering Land Bridge and into the New World.
-Around 12,000 years ago, the Sumnagin culture appears over large portions of northern and eastern Siberia.
-The sites are small and yield few artifacts of small blades struck off thin cylindrical cores.
-Bone tools and fishing equipment are absent.